 The Green House with the Red Flag

 I was eight years old when I saw it on the news.
-A tiny green house with a large flag displayed on the front porch.
-I heard the news anchors talk about the Nazi and KKK memorabilia found inside the green house.
-I knew who the Nazis were.
-I was well versed in the Indiana Jones trilogy.
-Nazis were always the bad guys, nasty and mean.
-I wasn't sure exactly who the KKK were but I knew they burned crosses which confused me (I'm still confused by that).
+It was a tiny green house with a large flag displayed on the front porch.
+I heard the news anchors talk about the "Nazi and KKK memorabilia" found inside the green house.
+I knew who the Nazis were as I was well versed in the Indiana Jones trilogy.
+Nazis were always the villains.
+They were evil, nasty, and mean.
+I wasn't sure exactly who the KKK were but I knew they burned crosses which confused me.
+If the Nazi connection didn't tip me off enough, there was something in the anchors' voices that told me the man that lived in that house was bad.
+In every report--and there were so many reports, especially on the local news--they showed that green house with the red flag.

 That man was Byron De La Beckwith.